Maj. Kira Nerys: "Frontier medicine"?

 - In one episode of NYPD Blue Andy is reassigned to a practically moribund detective squad where there's only one other detective working.

 - Star Trek: Deep Space Nine: Deep Space 9 is this when Sisko et al. initially arrive, being a starbase on the very periphery of the Federation near an old enemy, the Cardassians, and Bajor, a planet still struggling back to its feet from a 50-year occupation.
 To make matters worse, the Cardassians trashed the place before handing it over to the Federation, and Sisko himself was considering retiring so he wouldn't have to raise his son out there.
 However, because of the discovery of the wormhole to the Gamma Quadrant, it rapidly gains importance and loses the bleakness.

 - The Outpost: Gallwood Outpost is a fortress guarding a mining camp on the fringes of civilization, lorded over by the Knight Templar-ish Gate Marshal Withers and inhabited by any number of people who would rather not be found, ranging from drug dealers to the Hidden Backup Princess of the kingdom and the conspiracy hoping to return her to her rightful throne.
 The protagonist, Talon, heads there in the first episode hunting one of the mercenaries who massacred her hometown.

 - Dungeons & Dragons module OA6 Ronin Challenge.
 In the Back Story the Shou Lung empire had hundreds of small forts that acted as border outposts in the Shao Mountains.
-They gave shelter to explorers, couriers and other travelers and protected against the bandits, wild animals, spirits and other monsters that roamed the area.
+They gave shelter to explorers, couriers, and other travelers are protected against the bandits, wild animals, spirits, and other monsters that roamed the area.